jharner/RXLisp/README.md

 # RXLisp
 An XLisp-Stat package for R

+This is based on original work done by Duncan Temple Lang

 This is an approach to creating an embedded version of XLisp-Stat which can be dynamically loaded into other applications.
 Specifically, we create an interface between R and XLisp